 Original work: Bloodlust

-This episode also featured the short Uncle Jim's Dairy Farm
+This episode also featured the short Uncle Jim's Dairy Farm.

-reference.
-The episode is also noteworthy for introducing Pearl Forrester, Dr. F's mother who essentially replaced Frank in Season 7 and became the actual Big Bad
+Considering that the hero is played by Robert Reed, the crew show admirable restraint in keeping to a single reference to The Brady Bunch.
+(According to Mike Nelson it was out of respect since Reed died of AIDS while this episode was in development.)
+The episode is also noteworthy for introducing Pearl Forrester, Dr. F's mother who essentially replaced Frank in Season 7 and became the actual Big Bad from Season 8 onwards.

 This MST3K episode provides examples of: